turnwol7/ChatterBox/README.md

 npm init -y
 npm install dotenv discord.js openai.

+First you need a OPENAI API key.
+Go to your account and get your API key and place it in your .env file.

 The part of this project that is not code involves building the bot setup on discord.

 Go to Discord.com/developers/applications and set your bot permissions.